elly-hacen/Chrom-Password-Dumper/README.md

 - Python 3.x
 - Required Python module: `pycryptodome==3.17`

-You can install the module using pip: `pip install pycryptodome==3.17`
+You can install the module using pip: `pip install -r requirements.txt`

 ## Usage